jmannau/serverless-ts-template/README.md

 ## Installation

 - Clone or download this project
-- or `$serverless install --url https://github.com/jmannau/serverless-ts-template --name project-name`
+- or `$ serverless install --url https://github.com/jmannau/serverless-ts-template --name project-name`

 then